markrebec/zuul/README.md

 ###Creating and using authorization abilities
 Once you've run all the generators, you'll need to run the generated migrations with `rake db:migrate` to update your database, and then it's time to start creating roles and permissions (and subjects if you don't have any).

 To create a role, all you need to do is use the `Role.create` method and supply the required fields (`slug` and `level`).
 Roles can be created within a specific context, but that's covered elsewhere in this document.
-Let's create a few roles to get started.

     admin = Role.create(:slug => 'admin', :level => 100)
     moderator = Role.create(:slug => 'moderator', :level => 80)